 Pursuant to resolution 2083 (2012), individuals and entities currently listed on the ISIL (Da'esh) and Al-Qaida Sanctions List may submit requests for exemptions to the travel ban and assets freeze measures for consideration by the Committee, through the Focal Point for De-listing established pursuant to resolution 1735 (2006).
 There are no exemptions to the arms embargo.
-By resolution 2664 (2022) the Security Council decided to establish a standing humanitarian exemption ("humanitarian carve-out") to the assets freeze measures imposed by United Nations sanctions regimes.
+By resolution 2664 (2022) the Security Council decided to establish a standing humanitarian exemption ("humanitarian carve-out") to the assets freeze measures imposed by United The Office of the Ombudsperson Nations sanctions regimes.